Controlled Bowhunting Program

 Individual hunters are permitted to have 2 stands or blinds and 2 bait piles.
 Hunters participating in a partner hunt are permitted to have 1 stand or blind and 1 bait pile per person.
 Trees cannot be marked with the intent of setting up a stand at a later date.
 Hunters may move stands or blinds to a new location during the hunting season but must contact their team leader(s) beforehand and must be courteous of other hunters.

 Non-hunting individuals may accompany a permitted hunter, but they may not carry archery equipment or participate in the hunt and must remain with the permitted hunter at all times.
 If another individual helps to remove a deer, they must stay with the permitted hunter and the deer at all times.
-When a hunter requires assistance, they may contact the Team Leader for that area.
+When a hunter requires assistance, they should contact the Team Leader for that area.

 Hunting Area